fangwei123456/spikingjelly/docs/source/legacy_tutorials/en/0_neuron.rst

             else:
                 self.v += (x - (self.v - self.v_reset)) / self.tau

 Different neurons have different charging equations.
+:class:`spikingjelly.activation_based.neuron.SimpleBaseNode` is a pure-PyTorch interface for teaching and dynamics customization, not a neuron mathematical model.
+It exposes the charge, fire, and reset responsibilities directly;
-The extensible Simple neurons inherit from :class:`spikingjelly.activation_based.neuron.SimpleBaseNode` and share its discharge and reset equations.
-The neuronal fire implementation is available at :meth:`spikingjelly.activation_based.neuron.SimpleBaseNode.neuronal_fire`:
+implementations derived from it share the firing and reset equations.
+The firing implementation is available at :meth:`spikingjelly.activation_based.neuron.SimpleBaseNode.neuronal_fire`:

 .. code-block:: python